Valuation date and the value of benefits

 - an interest that is guaranteed for a specified time.

-An interest may be for a life or lives, but is guaranteed for a specified time.
+An interest may be for a life or lives, and in the same instance be also guaranteed for a specified time.
 In this case the value you use must be the higher one calculated from either Table A or Table B.

 How to use Table A (Multipliers for life interests)

-Calculate the value of a limited interest by multiplying the benefit value by the factor which relates to the appropriate age and sex.
+Calculate the value of a limited interest by multiplying the benefit value by the factor which relates to the appropriate age and gender.

-For a limited interest for two people the age factor used is the older person.
-This must then be multiplied by the Joint Factor appropriate to the age of younger person.
+For a limited interest for two people the age factor used is for the older person.
+This must then be multiplied by the Joint Factor appropriate to the age of the younger person.

 How to use Table B (Multipliers for limited interests taken for a certain period)